kgividen/votetoeat/README.md

 * Users vote on places
 * Full transparency of who voted for what
 * Yelp recommendations
+* Google recommendations

 ## Interesting
-This is currently being hosted on node.ACS from http://www.appcelerator.com/
+This is currently being hosted on openshift.